-If you’re looking for a way for your child to start saving money, the Capital One savings account for kids is a good choice.
-This online savings account comes with zero fees, a rate of 1.00% APY, and savings goals they can track.
+If you’re looking for a way for your child to start saving money, the Kid’s Savings account is a good choice.
+This online savings account comes with no monthly fees, a rate of 0.30% APY, and savings goals they can track.

 Certificates of Deposit (CDs)

 Capital One knows that not everyone can leave their money on a CD for five years.
-That’s why the bank offers a variety of CD options with terms lengths starting at six months and ending at 60 months.
+That’s why the bank offers various CD options with terms lengths starting at six months and ending at 60 months.

 Here is an overview of the bank’s CD terms and rates:

-With general interest rates and zero market risk, a 360 CD is a good option for anyone that wants a hands-off option for saving money.
+With general interest rates and zero market risk, a Capital One 360 CD is a good option for anyone who wants a hands-off option for saving money.
 But like most CDs, you will be penalized if you withdraw your money early.
 So if you think this is a possibility, you’re probably better off opening a 360 savings account.

 How to Get Started With Capital One 360

-Capital One’s website is fairly easy to navigate and setting up a new account is just as easy.
-You will need to be able to provide standard information like your name, address, birth date, and Social Security Number.
+The Capital One mobile app and website are relatively easy to navigate, and setting up a new account is just as easy.
+You will need to provide standard information like your name, address, birthdate, and Social Security Number.

-You’ll also need to provide an existing checking account to link your Capital One account to.
+You’ll also need to provide an existing checking account to link to your Capital One bank account.
 And if you open your new account, your funds may not be immediately available.

-Capital One offers a variety of online checking accounts, savings accounts, and CDs for its customers.
-Capital One is a great option for anyone that wants to work with an established online bank that provides great customer service and convenient online banking.
+Capital One offers various online checking and savings accounts and CDs for its customers.
+Capital One is an excellent option for anyone who wants to work with an established online bank that provides great customer service and convenient online banking.